wlg1/wlg1.github.io/notion/expms/Experimental Records/Interpret Attention Head Circuits of Comparison In/PLAN- Size Comparison Circuits and Neurons.md

 - Check if similar heads for “synonyms”, “same type of opposites comparisons (large/small, black/white, man/woman, king/queen, etc)
 - Check how embeddings get more similar over time
 - Trace thru a token by dot product sequences.
 What is obscured (not findable) by this approach?
 Why must locate components it uses by actv patch over other methods?
-- Dot prod of large and huge and decline
 - Dot prod of Chihuahua with dog+small, like king queen
 - Give the embedding or dot of embs to gpt to see if it recognizes it, in some universal way
 - Generalize causal trace to patch any component